codefresh-io/docs.codefresh.io/_docs/deployments/helm/using-helm-in-codefresh-pipeline.md

 We created a [special Helm step](https://codefresh.io/steps/step/helm){:target="\_blank"} for easy integration of Helm in Codefresh pipelines.
 The Helm step facilitates authentication, configuration, and execution of Helm commands.

+>**NOTE:**
-> If you have a special use case that is not covered by the Codefresh Helm step, you can always use the regular `helm` cli in a freestyle step.
+If you have a special use case that is not covered by the Codefresh Helm step, you can always use the regular `helm` CLI command in a `freestyle` step.
 In this case, you can use the simpler container `codefresh/kube-helm` which includes only Kubectl and helm tools. `kube-helm` is available on DockerHub: [https://hub.docker.com/r/codefresh/kube-helm/](https://hub.docker.com/r/codefresh/kube-helm/){:target="\_blank"}.

-If you are just starting with Helm, refer to our [Helm quick start guide]({{site.baseurl}}/docs/quick-start/ci-quick-start/deploy-with-helm/) .
-And, if you prefer to work directly with code, see our [full Helm example]({{site.baseurl}}/docs/example-catalog/cd-examples/helm/).
+If you are just starting with Helm, refer to our [Helm quick start guide]({{site.baseurl}}/docs/quick-start/ci-quick-start/deploy-with-helm/).
+If you prefer to work directly with code, see our [full Helm example]({{site.baseurl}}/docs/example-catalog/cd-examples/helm/).

 ## Helm setup